WAntonia/TINF18C_Team_3_DD2AML-Converter/README.md

 # DD2AML-Converter

 Welcome to DD2AML!
-This project was developed for DD as a student project by (in alphabetical order)
+This project was developed for GSD as a student project by (in alphabetical order)

 1. [Nico Dietz](https://github.com/dillasyx)
 2. [Steffen Gerdes](https://github.com/SteffenGerdes)